faassen/xot/README.md

 - DTDs are not supported.

-- Only the UTF-8 encoding is supported.

-- `us-ascii` is interpreted as `UTF-8`.
-This is not strictly correct in that non-ASCII UTF-8 is not rejected.

 ## Why another XML library for Rust?

 Use Xot if you need to be able to access XML as a tree, mutate it where